Posted on February 3, 2020

 What would I be asked to do if I took part?

 The second and third options to participate will be in the form of an online survey posted on Twitter and Reddit.
 The online survey link will direct you to the participant information sheet before asking you to write a response to the questions we pose.
-You will be asked to respond to three areas: (i) your general views of cyberbullying on psychosis symptoms, (ii) what impact, if any, did the experience of cyberbullying have on your well-being; and (iii) what support was available to you.
+You will be asked to respond to three areas: (i) your general views of cyberbullying on your symptoms, (ii) what impact, if any, did the experience of cyberbullying have on your well-being; and (iii) what support was available to you.
 This option may take anywhere between 10 to 15 minutes to complete

 What happens if I do not want to take part or if I change my mind?